malpern/zmk-to-kanata/docs/known_limitations.md

 **Description**: ZMK combos allow you to trigger a key or behavior when multiple keys are pressed together.

-**Limitation**: The converter does not currently support ZMK combos.
-Kanata has a different approach to key combinations.
+**Limitation**: Only simple combos (two or more keys → single key output) are supported.
+Combos involving layers, macros, or advanced logic are not supported and must be added manually.

-**Workaround**: You'll need to manually define combos in your Kanata configuration using Kanata's syntax:
+**Workaround**: You'll need to manually define complex combos in your Kanata configuration using Kanata's syntax:

 ```
 (defalias